Bhoopesh123/k8s-concepts/README-daemonset.md

 There are 3 effects:

-    1.NoSchedule: Kubernetes scheduler will only allow scheduling pods that have tolerations for the tainted nodes.
+1. NoSchedule: Kubernetes scheduler will only allow scheduling pods that have tolerations for the tainted nodes.

 2. PreferNoSchedule: Kubernetes scheduler will try to avoid scheduling pods that don’t have tolerations for the tainted nodes.

 3. NoExecute: Kubernetes will evict the running pods from the nodes if the pods don’t have tolerations for the tainted nodes.

 Tainted a node:
     kubectl taint node k3d-mykeptn-server-0 app=fluentd-logging:NoExecute
     kubectl apply -f daemonset.yaml

 Untainted of a Node:
     kubectl taint node k3d-mykeptn-server-0 app=fluentd-logging:NoExecute-

     kubectl label node k3d-mykeptn-server-0 type=platform-tools